 All of these images have helped with the science community's visual grasp of the physical nuts and bolts of neuroscience, and all of these drawings I would contend are also imaginary inventions based on what he thought he saw.
 Remember how a line works when you use it to draw from life, it abstracts and simplifies by its very nature and as you draw you need to decide what is rendered and what is left out.
 I see these images as being as magical and as inventive as those of Paul Klee.

 Quantum field theory has become a widely discussed topic in both the philosophy of science and in philosophy informed by scientific discovery.
 It has had an impact on philosophical and scientific research methodology, has begun to change the way we view semantics and most importantly has re-opened out studies into ontology.
-In its metaphysical implications it sometimes seems to give a picture of the world which is totally at variance with the central classical conceptions of quantum mechanics and they way we imagine particles and fields.
+In its metaphysical implications it sometimes seems to give a picture of the world which is totally at variance with the central classical conceptions of quantum mechanics and the way we imagine particles and fields.
 Perhaps even more importantly, much of this has been achieved without many people actually being able to grasp what quantum field theory actually is.

 The idea of the shaman appears to follow certain principles that reflect underlying neurological processes.
 An idea of evolutionary theology has emerged from this awareness, i.e. that we are hard wired to produce such concepts as animism, totemic spirits, death and re-birth experiences, because they help provide a platform for the construction of consciousness, a facility that has evolved out of biological survival needs.
 It has been argued elsewhere that consciousness isn't about reality, but is more a device to allow us to make decisions, especially about things we cant perceptually know, but which intuitively we grasp as being important to the preservation of our wellbeing.
 (See 'Shamanism as the original neurotheology' by Michael Winkleman) Perhaps once the complex cultural constructions that surround us begin to fall away, these pre-historic responses to an understanding of the world, will be seen to not only still be in place but still operating.

 The artist Emery Blagdon was very interested in electronic fields and he believed that these had healing powers if properly channelled.
-This was not a new idea and it has been proposed by many eastern religions as well as more modern psycho-aesthetics (The study of the psychological aspects of aesthetic perception).
+This was not a new idea and it has been proposed by many eastern religions as well as more modernpsycho-aesthetics (The study of the psychological aspects of aesthetic perception).
 Blagdon's 'healing machines' are made of wire as well as any found bits and pieces of electrical machinery that he thought could be used to trap or re-direct magnetic energy.
 They operate as three dimension spiritual circuit diagrams.
 In my mind I linked his sculptures to the diagrams that the monks lavished so many hours illuminating in Walter M Miller's classic science fiction novel of a post nuclear war future, 'A Canticle for Liebowitz'.
 Like the complex illuminated technical drawings that the monks produced in Miller's novel, the twisted wires become elaborations that are impossible to follow, but which have an implied authority that suggests it all must mean something.

 Emery Blagdon: Wire energy traps